-All NCHIV participants will receive the abstract book, which includes all accepted abstracts and the final programme.
+All accepted abstracts and the final programme, will only be published on the NCHIV website.
+All NCHIV participants will also receive a link to a conference app through which the abstracts and final programme can be accessed.
 The abstract book will also be published on the NCHIV website.
 In addition, all oral and poster presentations will be published on the NCHIV website, providing author approval has been granted.

 Presenting authors are also required to register separately for the conference.
 For registration, please go to www.nchiv.org.

 Joep Lange & Jacqueline van Tongeren Junior Investigator’s Award

 This year the scientific programme committee will once again select the best abstract submitted by a junior scientist to be awarded the Joep Lange & Jacqueline van Tongeren Junior Investigator’s Award.